 Sunday November 29th, 3:00pm & 7:30pm - Undream'd Shores

 Great Hall, Leeds University, Leeds LS2 9JT - £12/£10, students/under 16s free

 Box office: 0113 343 2585 | info/book here for 3.00 show or 7.30 show

 The first regional production of the show after its premiere at the Hackney Empire in November 2014, featuring the University Music School's 60-strong orchestra and 40-strong choir together with sitars, santoors, dilrubas, tabla and dhol from SAA-uk's Academy of Indian Music.

 See songs from Undream'd Shores and highlights from the show

-Following very busy and successful first half of 2015 - including Mil e Uma Mares in Portugal (video here), our highly original take on the BBC Ten Pieces in Cambridge, and the culmination of our EU-funded project in The Isle is Full of Noises (a ground-breaking two-week festival in East London) - Grand Union finished the summer with its annual residential Summer School.
+An account of Grand Union's achievements during 2015 can be found here.
+Following a very busy and successful first half of the year - including Mil e Uma Mares in Portugal (video here), our highly original take on the BBC Ten Pieces in Cambridge, and the culmination of our EU-funded project in The Isle is Full of Noises (a ground-breaking two-week festival in East London) - Grand Union finished the summer with its annual residential Summer School.